EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 SuppPrivInfo SHALL only be present in the symmetric case.

-The symmetric key and IV used to protect message_i is called K_i and IV_i etc., and are derived using the structure aad_i defined for each EDHOC message that make use of a symmetric key.
+The symmetric key and IV used to protect message_i is called K_i and IV_i etc., and are derived using the structure data_i defined for each EDHOC message that make use of a symmetric key.

-K_1 and IV_1 are only used in EDHOC with symmetric authentication and are derived using aad_1 and with the exceptions that secret SHALL be empty, the PRF SHALL be HKDF-256 (or a HKDF decided by the application), and SuppPrivInfo SHALL be the PSK.
+K_1 and IV_1 are only used in EDHOC with symmetric authentication and are derived with the exceptions that secret SHALL be empty and the PRF SHALL be HKDF-256 (or a HKDF decided by the application).

 All other keys are derived with the negotiated PRF and with the secret set to the ECDH shared secret.

 Application specific traffic keys and key identifiers are derived using the CBOR array \[ message_1, message_2, message_3, label \], where label is any CBOR type.
 Each application making use of EDHOC defines its own labels and how they are used.

 # EDHOC Authenticated with Asymmetric Keys # {#asym}